The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing nothing or just their underwear.

 In total the route was less than 10 km.
 Throughout the trip, the riders stay together as a group and go at a fairly leisurely pace.

-We’re not sure if the route was the same in 2020, 2021 or 2022.
+We’re not sure if the route has been totally the same in the years since.
 It might have been the same, or maybe slightly different.

 Observations About the Event